Matthew-Nale/destiny-discord-bots-cpp/README.md

 # destiny-discord-bots-cpp

-C++ port of the Destiny Discord Bots
+This serves as a basic C++ port of my Destiny Discord Bots project.
+This is still undergoing heavy progress, and will aim to be caught up with the most recent version of the main repo.